Why Did My Credit Score Drop 50 Points?

 Establish a Positive Payment History

 Consistently making your payments on time on all your credit accounts can help rebuild your credit scores.
-Remember that a positive payment history is the most crucial factor in your credit score calculation.
+Remember that a positive payment history is the most significant factor in your credit score calculation.

 Lower Your Credit Utilization